Wiki software- A collaborative software

 Wiki software originated from an older version of the control systems that was used for documentation and software in the 1980s.
 By the mid-1990s they had web browser interfaces.
 However, they lacked in some of the the abilities to create links between internal pages without writing the HTML code.

 A page naming convention was used to simplify this, CamelCase, that was originated by Ward Cunningham in 1995, indicated the intent to create the internal link later on, as it required no HTML coding.
-There are number of companies which provide Wiki Hosting services, you can compare these companies before you think to buy hosting.

 A wiki system usually is a web application that runs on either one or more web servers.
 The content, that has got all the current and previous revisions, is usually stored in some file system or in some database.